SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 }
 ```

-To get the size of a reference type instance will use another trick: we'll get the max field offset, add a size of that field and round that number to a pointer-size boundary.
+To get the size of a reference type instance will use another trick: we'll get the max field offset, will add a size of that field and round that number to a pointer-size boundary.
 We already know how to compute the size of a value type and we know that every field of a reference type is just a pointer size.
 So we've got everything we need:

 ```csharp
 public static int GetSizeOfReferenceTypeInstance(Type type)